Litvínov: Sights

-Church of Saint Michael is the oldest and most important state-protected monument of Litvínov.
+The Church of Saint Michael is the oldest and most important state-protected monument of Litvínov.
 It was built in 1685–1694 in the early Baroque style.
 The church has been renovated many times, for the first time in 1763.
 During the major renovation, which took place between 1887 and 1902, the interior was significantly beautified.

-Waldstein's Castle (also called Litvínov Castle) serves today social and cultural purposes.
+Valdštejn Castle (also called Litvínov Castle) serves today social and cultural purposes.
 It was rebuilt into the form of today's Baroque chateau in 1732–1743 by the architect František Maxmilián Kaňka.
 After the abolition of the castle garden, an English-style castle park with an area of 8 ha was established in 1878.
 From the end of the 19th century, the castle was used for economic purposes, and since 1964 a museum has been established here.

 Osada, a locality in Horní Litvínov, is protected as an urban monument zone.
 It includes a well-preserved uniform and high-quality urban area with apartment buildings, which were built by the occupation authorities during World War II for employees of the chemical factory in Záluží.